-A SEPIK FLUTE MASK
+A VERY OLD SEPIK FLUTE MASK

 Provenance: Philip and Rosalind Goldman, London